SavvasEft/Cyclistic/README.md

 ## Project description:

 In this project, bike traffic is analyzed for two different user groups for a bike-sharing company.
-The goal of the analysis is to identify key-differences between bike usage between the two groups.
+The goal of the analysis is to identify key-differences between bike usage for the two groups.

 ## Scenario